Friday, June 20, 2025

 1 teaspoon vanilla extract

-Generously butter the sides of an 8-inch cake pan and then line the bottom of the pan with parchment paper cut to fit.
-Do not butter the parchment paper.
+Generously butter the sides of an 8-inch cake pan and line the bottom with parchment paper cut to fit.
+There’s no need to butter the parchment paper.

-Beat the eggs with the vanilla extract in a small bowl, then add to the dry ingredients along with the cooled-but-still-liquid melted butter.
-Mix until smooth and the butter is completely incorporated.
+In a small bowl, beat the eggs with the vanilla, then add to the dry ingredients along with the cooled, still-liquid butter.
+Mix until smooth and the butter is fully incorporated.
 The batter should be quite thick.
 Scrape it into the prepared cake pan and, using a small offset spatula, smooth the top.

 Cool before serving.